 Choose Reference Materials Wisely

-Areas of application of CAD programs includes, automotive, shipbuilding, aerospace industries, industrial and architectural design, prosthetics and many more.
+Areas of application of CAD programs include, automotive, shipbuilding, aerospace industries, industrial and architectural design, prosthetics and many more.
 AutoCAD, Mechanical Desktop, Inventor Series, SolidWorks and Pro/Engineer, are some of the most common CAD programs.
-Outputs are also available in a number of formats, such as DWG, IGES, STEP, STL, SAT(ACIS), and 2D, 3D forms to compute views in two dimension and three dimension, respectively.
+Outputs are also available in a number of formats, such as DWG, IGES, STEP, STL, SAT(ACIS), and 2D, 3D forms to compute views in two dimensions and three dimensions, respectively.

 It is a common practice that engineers/inventors send viewer files, which enables you to view CAD files without having the software.
 These files are not helpful when you are providing these to the draftsperson since these files cannot be edited or manipulated.
 It’s better to send original CAD files to your draftsperson and have them supply you a PDF version of those.

-Creating black and white copies for a colored photograph, creates a lot of difference from the original one.
-Since, certain shades, density, and elements are unable to be represented through only black and white colors.
-This problem can be resolved if the draftsperson is provided with both marked and original unmarked images, so that he can understand numbering from marked image and use the unmarked version for details.
+Creating black and white copies for a coloured photograph creates a lot of difference from the original one.
+Since, certain shades, density, and elements are unable to be represented through only black and white colours.
+This problem can be resolved if the draftsperson is provided with both marked and original unmarked images so that he can understand numbering from a marked image and use the unmarked version for details.
 If any of the two is dent alone, then either the details will get missed or the images will get deciphered incorrectly.
 Therefore, both the versions will enable draftsperson to spend less time in deciphering the elements/details of the image, and thus less time equals less cost.

-- Use full color digital versions of photographs: While taking photographs, specific views plays important role while creating drawings using those view photographs.
+- Use full-colour digital versions of photographs: While taking photographs, specific views play an important role while creating drawings using those view photographs.
 The photographs not only have to be clear, but it must clearly depict every angle of the object/invention from every perspective.